ThomasMartinez0/thomasmartinez0.github.io/_pages/publications.md

 You can also find my articles on <u><a href="https://scholar.google.com/citations?user=6Vt6nZYAAAAJ&hl=en">my Google Scholar profile</a>.</u>

+Affine Deodhar Diagrams and Rational Dyck Paths.
+In preparation.

 [On Class Numbers, Torsion Subgroups, and Quadratic Twists of Elliptic Curves.](https://arxiv.org/abs/2007.08756)\
 (with T. Blum, C. Choi, A. Hoey, J. Iskander and K. Lakein).\
 *Trans.
 Amer.
 Math.
 Soc.* **375**(1), 351-368.
 2022.